shivajiva101/KlipperWrt/README.md

   <summary>Click to expand!</summary>

 Flashing:
-1) Rename factory.bin to cxsw_update.tar.bz2
+1) Rename factory.bin to cxsw_update.tar.bz2 if it isn't already
 2) Copy it to the root of a FAT32 formatted microSD card.
 3) Turn on the device, wait for it to start, then insert the card.
 The stock firmware reads the install.sh script from this archive, the build script I added creates one that works in a similar way.
 Web firmware update didn't work in my testing.